 In 2000, Gregg had the honor of playing with Carlos Santana on the multi-Grammy winning CD Supernatural.
 This session came about because the producer originally called one of Gregg’s favorite drummers, Vinnie Colaiuta, to do the session, but Vinnie was unavailable and recommended Gregg.

 In 2001 Gregg celebrated the birth of his second child, his wonderful daughter Mary.
-In the same year, Gregg and Matt toured with Jeff Lynne and ELO on their Zoom Tour Live.
+In the same year, Gregg and Matt worked with Jeff Lynne and ELO on their Zoom Tour Live DVD.
 Gregg and Matt had both been big fans of ELO and Jeff Lynne, who played with the Traveling Willberries, George Harrison, Paul McCartney, Tom Petty, and more.

-Gregg has recorded and released two solo albums, Gregg Bissonette on Shrapnel Records (which includes a cover of one of Gregg’s favorite songs, “No Matter What” by Badfinger, with Gregg on vocals), and Submarine on Favored Nations Records.
-All songs were written and produced by Matt Bissonette, featured on bass, vocals, trombone and cello.
+Gregg has recorded and released three solo albums, Gregg Bissonette on Shrapnel Records (which includes a cover of one of Gregg’s favorite songs, “No Matter What” by Badfinger, with Gregg on vocals), and Submarine on Favored Nations Records, and Warning Will Robinson.
+All songs on all of these albums were written and produced by Matt Bissonette, featured on bass, vocals, trombone and cello.
 Gregg sings leads on both CDs, besides playing drums, trumpet, and percussion.

-From Maynard Ferguson, to multi-platinum albums, to world tours and a Grammy, Gregg has seen his musical dreams come true one by one.
-And in 2003, another dream became a reality when he and Matt were asked to tour with Ringo Starr to promote Ringo’s album Ringo Rama.
+From Maynard Ferguson, to multi-platinum recordings, to many world tours and playing on two Grammy award winning albums, Gregg has seen his musical dreams come true one by one.
+And in 2003, another dream became a reality when he and Matt were asked to tour with Ringo Starr in Ringo And The Roundheads to promote Ringo’s album Ringo Rama.
 Ringo has been Gregg’s drumming hero since his dad took him to see the Beatles live in 1966!

 In addition to playing drums while Ringo fronted the band on the songs “Yellow Submarine,” “With A Little Help From My Friends,” “Photograph,” “It Don’t Come Easy,” and Ringo’s tribute to George Harrison, “Never Without You,” Gregg and Ringo also played double drums on Beatles hits like “I Wanna Be Your Man” and “Boys.”
 Besides a great live concert in New York, they also played on the TV shows The Tonite Show with Jay Leno, Conan O’Brian, Good Morning America, Regis and Kelly, and Last Call with Carson Daly.
 Gregg also did a music video with Ringo for “Never Without You.”